 This file tells npm what your project needs to function.

-π What is package-lock.json
+π What is package-lock.json?β

-file is automatically generated by npm when you install dependencies.
+The package-lock.json file is automatically generated by npm when you install dependencies.
 It locks the exact versions of all dependencies and their sub-dependencies, creating a snapshot of the entire dependency tree.

 Why it's important:β